 He chisels away at religious authorities more than the others.
 Why?
 Because the product he is selling is religion, and he wants the bonds completely severed.
 Once that has been achieved, he reverts our attention to the unanswered mysteries.

 How then, can we, in this book, understand and reveal to the reader these boggling mysteries?
 That question will be answered in the Introduction to follow. (p.
 6)

 He ends this chapter by fanning the flames of desire, the quest for answers to these mysteries, not by giving us the answers all at once.
 Think how many salesmen that have entered your home left in five minutes?
 They know this will happen if they give you all the information at once.
 No, an expert salesmen will continue to titillate his customers with desire for their product.
 The longer he spends with them, the more influence he will have over their decision.
 With their defenses down, HWA will continue to build on the foundation that he has laid.
 He promises to answer these mysteries in the Introduction, but what the unsuspecting reader doesn't see is that the next 23 pages of the Introduction are about himself!
 Notice that the building being erected on the foundation isn't Jesus Christ, or God for that matter.
 It is about him, Herbert W. Armstrong, and how God has commissioned him to reveal these mysteries to us.
 Now let's get to the Introduction and review the methods used there.

 By Kelly Marshall (former WCG member)

 1 Page 24, Introduction to Mystery of the Ages shows this principle of "sevens" in action: "In the first dummy copy of The Plain Truth that I put together in 1927 – seven years before the magazine was actually published..."

-*All footnotes throughout this review have been added by Kelly Marshall and/or D. Williams of Exit & Support Network™.
+*All footnotes throughout have been added by Kelly Marshall and D. M. Williams of Exit & Support Network™.